Treats and prevents hyperparathyroidism (overactive parathyroid glands) in patients with chronic kidney disease who are on dialysis.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using cholestyramine (Questran®), digoxin (Lanoxin®), or nefazodone (Serzone®).
-Tell your doctor if you are using a medicine to treat an infection (such as clarithromycin, itraconazole, ketoconazole, telithromycin, voriconazole, Biaxin®, Ketek®, Nizoral®, Sporanox®, or Vfend®) or medicine to treat HIV or AIDS (such as atazanavir, indinavir, nelfinavir, ritonavir, saquinavir, Crixivan®, Fortovase®, Invirase®, Norvir®, Reyataz®, or Viracept®).
+- Make sure your doctor knows if you are also using cholestyramine (Questran®), digoxin (Lanoxin®), mineral oil, or nefazodone (Serzone®).
+Tell your doctor if you are using a diuretic or "water pill" (such as hydrochlorothiazide [HCTZ]), medicine to treat an infection (such as clarithromycin, telithromycin, Biaxin®, or Ketek®), medicine to treat a fungal infection (such as itraconazole, ketoconazole, voriconazole, Nizoral®, Sporanox®, or Vfend®), or medicine to treat HIV or AIDS (such as atazanavir, indinavir, nelfinavir, ritonavir, saquinavir, Crixivan®, Fortovase®, Invirase®, Norvir®, Reyataz®, or Viracept®).

-- Do not use vitamin D, phosphate, or calcium supplements, or antacids containing aluminum without asking your doctor.
+- Do not use vitamin D, phosphate, or calcium supplements, or antacids or binders containing aluminum without asking your doctor.